Gerard Kennedy: Background

 After moving to Ontario, Kennedy was the executive director of Toronto's Daily Bread Food Bank from 1986 to 1996.
 The food bank distributed $30 million worth of food each year without government funding; 150,000 people are estimated to have used its services every month.
 Kennedy was named in Toronto Life Magazine's list of fifty influential people in 1992, and was named newsmaker of the year by the Toronto Star in 1993.
 Kennedy was also given an honourable mention in the Financial Post Magazines C.E.O. awards in 1995.

-Kennedy is married to Jeanette Arsenault-Kennedy, a day care professional and Acadian (Francophone) from Prince Edward Island.
+Kennedy is married to Jeanette Arsenault-Kennedy, a daycare professional and Acadian (Francophone) from Prince Edward Island.
 They have two children, daughter Théria and son John-Julien.